NataliaSegura/Macrocomplex-builder/README.md

 #### Nucleosome

-As an optional argument, 4SMacroBuilder can accept global stechiometry.
+As an optional argument, MacrocomplexBuilder can accept global stechiometry.
 If the user desires, it can be given and the program will create the model according to the given stechiometry.To achieve this complex we can run:

 ```python
 python3 MBlauncher.py -i nucl/ -o nucl -v -s A6:B2